Chase Freedom Unlimited® vs. Blue Cash Everyday® Card from American Express

 2.7% of each transaction after conversion to US dollars.

-You have the potential to earn more with the Chase Freedom Unlimited® welcome bonus, but you also have to spend a lot more.
-The Blue Cash Everyday® Card from American Express is much easier to earn and you can get it quicker.
-So we give the win to the Blue Cash Everyday in this round.
+You have the potential to earn more with the Chase Freedom Unlimited® welcome bonus.
+So we give the win to Chase in this round.

 Cash Back Rewards

-Chase Freedom Unlimited® offers 5% cash back on travel purchases when booked through Chase Ultimate Rewards; 3% cash back on dining, including take out; 3% cash back at drugstores, and 1.5% cash back on everything else.
-Those Chase Ultimate Rewards points are pretty cool.
-You can use them as statement credits and gift cards, or you can get more value when you use your rewards to book travel through the Chase Ultimate Rewards portal.
+Chase Freedom Unlimited® offers 5% cash back on travel purchases when booked through Chase Travel; 3% cash back on dining, including take out; 3% cash back at drugstores, and 1.5% cash back on everything else.
+Those points are pretty cool.
+You can use them as statement credits and gift cards, or you can get more value when you use your rewards to book travel through Chase Travel.

 For example, transfer your Chase points to the Chase Sapphire Preferred® Card or the Ink Business Preferred® Credit Card, and your points are worth 25% more if you use them to purchase travel through Chase.
 Or, you can get 50% more value if you transfer your rewards to the Chase Sapphire Reserve® and use your points to book travel through Chase.